ElmoNeedsArson/local_transcription/README.md

 Lastly: In obsidian turn the plugin on.

 Notes: The plugin (through whisper) generates 5 files that contain the extracted text of the audio in the same folder as your audio file is located.
-It will then delete this files to not unnnecsarrily clutter your folders.
+It will then delete these files to not unnecessarily clutter your folders.
 Be aware if you have a (".txt", ".json", ".vtt", ".srt", ".tsv") note with the same name as your audio in said folder, the plugin will delete it.